mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 (If you have your testnet accounts already, you can jump this section.)

-We want to use a BitShares Public UI wallet for testnet(http://testnet.bitshares.eu/) to register new testnet account.
+We want to use a DNA Public UI wallet for testnet(http://testnet.bitshares.eu/) to register new testnet account.
 The public UI wallet has been set the faucet (https://faucet.testnet.bitshares.eu/) already.
-The faucet address is used to pay the registration fee for new users! (*To learn more details, please refer BitShares Users Guide.*)
+The faucet address is used to pay the registration fee for new users! (*To learn more details, please refer DNA Users Guide.*)

   1) Go to the Public testnet UI wallet: (http://testnet.bitshares.eu/) to create new testnet account.
   2) If you see "Application initialization issues", try to select "Public Testnet Server (...)" from a FULL NODE API SERVER dropdown list.